-Commissioner FITZSIMMONS: Celeste Barber is known to us obviously.
+Commissioner FITZS IMMONS: Celeste Barber is known to us obviously.
 She did not just raise some money, she raised a remarkable amount of money as you indicated: over \$50 million.
 We have been in consultation and in discussions with her team for quite some time now, for several months.
 The publicity concerning the funds and the donation of the funds into the trust, centres around some public comments about, given the amount of money that grew so quickly, that it would be nice to divert some of that money into other charitable groups.
-The bottom line is the two bodies working together-the trust and Celeste's team-have identified, through a variety of independent legal advice, that a trust is bound by trust law and, indeed, by the trust deed.
-The trust deed that has been set up for the RFS brigade and donations trust was set up several years ago and, ironically, was set up with a type of trust deed to ensure that donations that came into the trust would actually be acquitted directly to the brigades in support of the members and not be dispersed elsewhere.
+The bottomline is the two bodies working together-the trust and Celeste's team-have identified, through a variety of independent legal advice, that a trust is bound by trust law and, indeed, by the trust deed.
+The trust deed that has been set up for the RFS brigade and donations that came into the trust would actually be acquitted directly to the brigades in support of the members and not be dispersed elsewhere.